srivatsan3/srivatsan3/README.md

 🧪 **Featured Projects:**
--  **Wafer Defect Detection** – Deep learning model to classify semiconductor defects using PyTorch and GCP
+-  **Leo Rover** – Integrated SLAM, Object Recognition and Manipulator over a Leo Rover System to perform a search and retrieval task
 -  **VAE Scene Reconstruction** – Latent-space interpolation of driving scenes under weather conditions
 -  **Mechanical Optimization with GA** – Parameter tuning of spring-damper models using genetic algorithms